Baraq23/python-typer/README.md

 # Typer

-A simple Python script that types text from a file character by character with a 500ms delay between each keystroke.
+A simple Python automation tool that reads text from a file and types it into any focused window with a 500ms delay between each keystroke.

 ## Features

 - Reads text from `input.txt` file
-- Types text to the currently focused window
+- Types text to the currently focused window character by character
-- 500ms delay between each keystroke for slow/deliberate typing
+- Configurable 500ms delay between each keystroke
-- 5-second initial delay to allow switching to target window
+- 5-second initial delay before typing begins (time to switch to target window)
+- Easy automation with Makefile commands
+- Works with X11 display systems

 ## Requirements